 Set out the content of both initial and continuing professional development for those entering or developing their career in the profession;

-Provide a framework for the development of qualifications and other professional recognition for school business management professionals.
+Provide a framework for the development of qualifications and other professional recognition for school business leaders.

 Further resources are available to view in the yellow panel to the right hand side of this page.